Brunel-Visualization/Brunel/README.md

 * `service`  A basic web service to provide Brunel Visualization output
 * `python`  Integration of Brunel Visualization for Jupyter (IPython)
 * `R` Integration of Brunel Visualization for Jupyter (R)
+* `gallery` Source code for the Brunel Gallery web application

 ## Builds